Disclosure: I may receive commissions for purchases made through links in this post.

 Homeschooling is becoming more and more popular worldwide.

-In February alone both the Canadian Online Homeschool Conference and Start Homeschooling Summit will be bringing together dozens of homeschooling experts covering multiple topics of all interests to anyone who wishes to attend.
+In February alone both the Canadian Online Homeschool Conference and All-Australian Homeschooling Help! will be bringing together dozens of homeschooling experts covering multiple topics of all interests to anyone who wishes to attend.

 Have you had a chance to attend one?